-The new Feltman’s -- located at the shop’s original location at 1000 Surf Avenue -- will operate under a licensing agreement with Luna Park, Coney Island’s current amusement park, which replaced Astroland in 2010.
+The new Feltman’s -- located at the shop’s original location at 1000 Surf Avenue -- is operating under a licensing agreement with Luna Park, Coney Island’s current amusement park, which replaced Astroland in 2010.
 “We wanted to make it part of the park instead of a separate entity, because that’s really what Feltman’s was,” Quinn says.
-On top of new offerings like fries, chicken fingers, and pizza, it’ll serve the original Feltman’s dog with onions, sauerkraut, and a spicy German mustard that Quinn often mixes up himself, as well as his own creation, the Al Capone, a hot dog topped with Michael’s of Brooklyn vodka sauce and freshly grated parmesan.
+On top of new offerings like fries, chicken fingers, and pizza, it's serving the original Feltman’s dog with onions, sauerkraut, and a spicy German mustard that Quinn often mixes up himself, as well as his own creation, the Al Capone, a hot dog topped with Michael’s of Brooklyn vodka sauce and freshly grated parmesan.

 While the new space looks a little more modern than the original, old postcards and photos on every wall serve as a reminder of the restaurant’s deep-rooted history.
 As for Nathan’s (which still operates from its original home a few blocks away), Quinn isn’t worried.
 “Wahlburgers [on nearby Stillwell Ave] also has an incredible hot dog that may rival ours,” he says, but “this is the holy land of the hot dog -- this is where the hot dog was invented.”